 A GPU is a powerful specialized logic chip - a dedicated processor optimized for accelerating the computing of graphics data.

 The GPU computing power is orders of magnitude higher than that of the computer's main CPU.
 It frees up the computer's CPU to execute other commands while the video cards GPU itself is handling graphics computations.

 The more sophisticated and faster the graphics card's GPU is... the more realistically images are displayed on the computer's monitor.

 The RAMDAC chip on the graphics card converts digital signals to analog signals for use by an analog display such as CRT monitors.

 All current LCDs, Plasma displays and TVs work in the digital domain and do not require a RAMDAC.
 But... there are still CRT monitors and there are a few remaining legacy LCD and Plasma displays that feature analog inputs such as:

 The digital displays that still feature analog inputs require a RAMDAC but... they must still reconvert the analog signal back to digital before they can display it...
 With...
 I might add...
 An unavoidable loss of quality stemming from this process of digital-to-analog-to-digital reconversion.

 The video inputs/outputs are the connection terminals between the graphics card and the computer display.

 Here are three important tips that you can use to make sure that your video card gives you the best performance possible...

-If you are installing a new graphics card into your computer you must insure that your power supply can handle the load.
+If you are installing a new graphics card into your computer, you must ensure that your power supply can easily handle the load requirements.